Serene-Arc/bulk-downloader-for-reddit/README.md

 - `--config`
   - If the path to a configuration file is supplied with this option, the BDFR will use the specified config
   - See [Configuration Files](#configuration) for more details
+- `--log`
+  - This allows one to specify the location of the logfile
+  - This must be done when running multiple instances of the BDFR, see [Multiple Instances](#multiple-instances) below
 - `--saved`
   - This option will make the BDFR use the supplied user's saved posts list as a download source
   - This requires an authenticated Reddit instance, using the `--authenticate` flag, as well as `--user` set to `me`